calacuda/ducky-calc/README.md

 ## Project Status

-I would classify this project as in the "Minimum Viable Product" stage.
+I would classify this project as a "Minimum Viable Product."
+It's got some quirks but it works!